A medieval world in the great hall

 The dining room

-Take a look at the table and sideboard, laid out for a family breakfast.
+Take a look at the table and sideboard, laid out for a family dinner.
 Above, the ceiling is inscribed with poetry from Robert Burns.

 Great views from the bedroom